 If you have any concerns or questions, please do not hesitate to contact us.

 It is important that we have access to our families most recent contact details.
 Please phone us on 9923 1278 to advise of any changes.
-We encourage all parents and caregivers to follow our Facebook page and download our School Stream App for important updates.
+We encourage all parents and caregivers to follow our Facebook page and download our MGM School Star App for important updates.

 More information can be found at:

-Nationally Consistent Collection of Data for School Students with Disability (NCCD).
+Re: Nationally Consistent Collection of Data on School Students with Disability (NCCD)

 Every year, all schools in Australia participate in the Nationally Consistent Collection of Data on School Students with Disability (NCCD).
 The NCCD process requires schools to identify information already available in the school about supports provided to students with disability.
 These relate to legislative requirements under the Disability Discrimination Act 1992 and the Disability Standards for Education 2005, in line with the NCCD guidelines (2019).